 Our DM offers experienced executives unparalleled benefits:

-- An understanding of managing organizations in the context of broad issues, such as culture and politics, technology and social system design and institutional approaches to problem solving
+- An understanding of managing organizations in the context of broad issues, such as culture and politics, technology and social system design and new approaches to problem solving

 - A transdisciplinary, integrative, global perspective on critical organizational and social issues